JacobEberhardt/decentralized-energy-trading/zokrates-code/README.md

 ### Proportional fairness up to epsilon

-The ZoKrates `settlement-check.code` implements validation checks for two of the above described properties: **_consistency_** and **_proportional fairness_**.
+The ZoKrates `settlement-check.zok` implements validation checks for two of the above described properties: **_consistency_** and **_proportional fairness_**.
-Given the required and contributed energy amount of participating households before and after a successful settlement, `settlement-check.code` validates whether the netting result is consistent and proportional fair up to a predefined static epsilon error.
+Given the required and contributed energy amount of participating households before and after a successful settlement, `settlement-check.zok` validates whether the netting result is consistent and proportional fair up to a predefined static epsilon error.